appfoundry/react-adal-authentication-session-sample/README.md

 export default new AuthenticationContext(AdalConfig)
 ```

-> Don't worry if `export default new AuthenticationContext(AdalConfig)` would initialize a new instance each time you import it -> webpack will build all our javascript code in one single file and imports will reference to single instances respectively.
+> Don't worry if `export default new AuthenticationContext(AdalConfig)` would initialize a new instance each time you import it -> webpack will build all our javascript code in one file and imports will reference to single instances respectively.

 ## Initialize axios instance